provenancetech/pti-docs/guide/v1/webhook-response-definitions.md

 The `REQUEST_ID` value will be set to the value you provided when you performed the your API call

-The `USER_ID` corresponds to the user who initiated the funding request.
+The `USER_ID` corresponds to the user who initiated the deposit request.

 You will receive multiple payment processing result messages.
 The first one will have a `PENDING` status will be followed by `AUTHORISZED` and `SETTLED` in the normal case.
 A status of `REFUSED` means that the payment processor did not accept the transaction.
 The `transactionStatusDetail` field contains more details about the reason for the refusal.